VertigoDex/vertigo-docs/sdk/sell-tokens.md

 # Sell Tokens

 {% hint style="info" %}
-**SDK v2 Update**: The v2 SDK uses a unified `swap()` method for both buying and selling.
+**SDK v3 Update**: The v3 SDK uses a unified `swap()` method for both buying and selling.
 See the [Swap Tokens](buy-tokens.md) page for complete documentation.
 {% endhint %}

 ## Overview

-In SDK v2, there is no separate "sell" method.
+In SDK v3, there is no separate "sell" method.
 Instead, you use the same `swap()` method and simply reverse the input/output mints:

 * **Buying tokens**: `inputMint = SOL`, `outputMint = TOKEN`
 * **Selling tokens**: `inputMint = TOKEN`, `outputMint = SOL`

-The SDK automatically detects the direction and handles all the necessary logic.
+The SDK automatically detects the direction from the pool configuration and your input/output mints, and handles all the necessary logic.

 ## Quick Example